Economic/owe/README.md

 ## Building the data and website

-If you simply want to use the data and documenation, visit the [website](https://economic.github.io/owe/).
+If you simply want to use the data and documentation, visit the [website](https://economic.github.io/owe/).

 To build the data and website, you will need to use the R package `targets` and quarto.